20 Strategies to Grow and Scale an eCommerce Business

 This one is pretty self-explanatory.
 The best brands are the best brands not because of the products they offer, but because of the service that backs those products.
 That's why tool companies don't emphasize how sharp their saws are, they emphasize how their warranties last a lifetime.

-Happiness of Customer Service
+Happiness Of Customer Service

 Establish yourself as easy to contact (through as many channels as possible, including phone, email, social media, live chats, and anything else you can think up) and help as quickly as possible.